StevenWInfo/haskell-soda/README.md

 ###SODA Responses

 Using the `getSodaBody` function you can send a query to a SODA dataset and get an `IO` response back interpreted into the Haskell datatypes that we created for the different SODA types.
-When you send out a query, you'll get back a value of type `IO Response` which is just an `IO` list of `Row`s which are in turn lists of `(String, ReturnValue)` tuples.
-The `Row`s are just specific association lists which means you can access them with functions like `lookup`.
+Using the `getSodaBody` function you can send a query to a SODA dataset and you'll get back a value of type `IO Response`.
+The `Response` type is a list of `Row`s, and a `Row` is an association list of `(String, ReturnValue)` tuples.
+You can easily retreive values from rows using functions like `lookup`, which is in the Haskell Prelude.

-The `ReturnValue` type is an abstract data type (ADT) that is just an encoding of all of the different SodaTypes into one type with a different constructor for each type.
-A `ReturnType` constructed by the `RPoint` constructor will have type `Point`.
+The `ReturnValue` type is an abstract data type (ADT) that can hold any of the different SodaTypes.
+It has a different constructor to hold each SODA datatype.
+For example, a `ReturnType` constructed by the `RPoint` constructor will have type `Point`.
+Due to a [known issue](#28) responses won't include values of SODA `Double` types. `SodaNum` and `Money` return just fine though.

-You can also use `getStringBody` to get the response from a SODA query call as a string.
+You can also use `getStringBody` to get the response from a SODA query call as a string, if you want to interpret it yourself, or need it in a particular response format.

-If something goes wrong with the query, it will throw an `IO` exception.
-Most likely for a 400 if the query wasn't constructed correctly for the dataset, or if the query isn't well formed.
-That or either a 404 or a 500 response.
+If something goes wrong between the time the query is sent and received, it will throw an `HttpException` as described by the underlying HTTP library [Req](https://hackage.haskell.org/package/req-0.2.0/docs/Network-HTTP-Req.html#t:HttpException).

 ###Tips

 - Since it's somewhat annoying to put type declerations for `Column` values inline, I recommend defining constants for all of the columns that you are going to use in one batch, and then just use those throughout your code.

 - To reduce some of the boilerplate, I recommend making some small functions that combine some of the constructors and other necessary parts.
-I didn't add these to the library because there could potentially be a lot of them, and it would have been a lot of memorizing to make a lot of them useful, but if you quickly create them one by one, they are simple enough to make when they are needed.
-Similarly, for some of the longer names you can create some shorter constant or function names.
+I didn't add these to the library because there could potentially be a lot of them, and it would have been a lot of memorization to use, but they are simple enough to make when they are needed.
+Similarly, for some of the longer names you can create some shorter constants or function names.

 - If you can, I actually recommend you *don't* use OverloadedStrings in the same file as queries are being built because sometimes the compiler gets confused with strings and this library.